riduanul/apartment-rent/README.md

 ## Featureas
-* view apartment details
+* View apartment details
 * Request for booking
-* can see the request order in the order list
+* User can see the request order in the order list
-* cant see the progres of order
+* User can see the progress of order
-* there is an admin panel
+* There is an admin panel
-* admin can see the all requests,
+* Admin can see the all requests,
-* admin can add new apartment to rent
+* Admin can add new apartment to rent
 *

 # Live Link